-Once someone can leave aside the narrowminded attitude which comes more often with a beard, a parallelism with the cultural outcome of the long-gone “counterculture”, and a few more notions considering guidelines for every-day afterglow, one can proceed step by step to the authentic study of the oriental classics, Zen or Buddhist literature, etc.
+Once someone can leave aside the narrowminded attitude, a parallelism with the cultural outcome of the long-gone “counterculture”, and a few more notions considering guidelines for every-day afterglow, one can proceed step by step to the authentic study of the oriental classics, Zen or Buddhist literature, etc.

 To find what?
 Pure nothing.
 Only what is not there, and that only by means of a potential association with a self, empty enough to fill the scripture, the poem.
 Lucien Stryk was empty enough to be a mentor and a master, among the very few masters of translation of Zen poetry.